• Skip to primary navigation

 2. In a large mixing bowl or the bowl of a stand mixer, combine the granulated sugar and lemon zest.
 Beat for one minute to release the lemon’s natural oils.

 3. Add butter, vanilla extract, lemon extract, almond extract, salt, baking powder, and baking soda.
-Start on a low speed to moisten, then increase speed to medium until batter is well combined, about 5 minutes.
+Start on a low speed to moisten, then increase speed to medium until dough is well combined, about 5 minutes.
 You may need to pause the mixer and scrape down the sides of your bowl halfway through the process to ensure your ingredients are incorporated.

 4. Stop the mixer and add your egg, lemon juice, and flour.
 Beat until smooth, about 45 seconds.